Title image shows a young child playing in a sensory bin with green rice and plastic bugs

 There are many commercially available games that have an insect theme.
 These games could be used as reinforcers to target just about any skill.

 • Honeybee Tree game: In this classic game, players take turns removing leaves from the tree without letting the bees fall.
-I always have my students “work” for the leaves as we set up the game at the beginning.

 • Snug as a Bug in a Rug: During this cooperative game by Peaceable Kingdom, students will work together to help all of the bugs get safe and snug under the rug.
 Practice final /g/, matching, problem solving, and social skills as you play this simple game together.

-• Ants in the Pants: During this classic game, students take turns trying to make their bugs jump into the pants 😂.
+• Ants in the Pants: During this classic game, students take turns trying to make their bugs jump into the pants.
 Use as a general reinforcement or target core words and prepositions as you play (in, on, behind, beside, in front, etc).

 • The Ladybug game: Children will race their ladybugs to the rose garden in this simple board game that was invented by a 1st grader!